 in an interview last year.

-As such, sex is presented as a double-edged sword.
-It can be empowering – Xiaohong’s chest renders men putty in her hands – but the notion that women must trade on sex to get ahead is resolutely rejected.
+As such, intercourse presented as a double-edged sword.
+It can be empowering – Xiaohong’s chest renders men putty in her hands – but the notion that women must trade on it to get ahead is resolutely rejected.
 Xiaohong’s most empowering experiences take place when she walks away from such encounters and decides to further her education.